cpjobling/EG-247-Resources/portfolio/lab01/README.md

 The command to reverse the order of the samples in a matrix is `flipud()`.
 Experiment with this command.

-Create a script called `ex01.m` that records your experiments in this part of the lab.
-Include your thoughts in the comments.
+Create a Live Script called `ex01.mlx` that records your experiments in this part of the lab.
+Include your thoughts in text elements.

 ## Lab Exercise 2:  Composing Music in Matlab (2 marks)